-Each child competed the swimming and water safety skills without the mermaid tails and fins and then while wearing the products.
+Each child completed the swimming and water safety skills without the Mermaid Tail and Fin products and then, after a short break to minimise fatigue, while wearing the products.
 Children were asked at three points during their assessment whether they wanted to continue; prior to the pre-test, prior to post-test and mid-way during post-test.
 If a child indicated that they wanted to withdraw, they were removed immediately from the pool.
 No child involved in the research requested to be removed from the water.